-QuickScan is a computerised screening programme intended to indicate whether you might show signs of a Specific Learning Difficulty (SpLD) such as dyslexia and to indicate your preferred learning style to help you study more effectively.
+QuickScan is a computerised screening programme used to indicate whether you show signs of a Specific Learning Difficulty (SpLD) such as dyslexia.
+It also indicates your preferred learning style to help you study more effectively.

-- QuickScan not a formal diagnosis of dyslexia or any other SpLD.
+- QuickScan is not a formal diagnosis of dyslexia or any other SpLD.

-- You’ll be asked a series of questions about what you would do in different situations or how you feel about particular activities.
+- You will be asked a series of questions about what you would do in different situations or how you feel about particular activities.

 - It is not timed so you can complete it at your own pace.

-- At the end you’ll receive a computer generated report which indicates whether you show any signs of an SpLD.
+- At the end you will receive a computer generated report which indicates whether you show any signs of a SpLD.

 - Go to MyBeckett and log in

 - Find the Disability Support tile

 Once completed, you will able to view, print and save your personalised QuickScan report.
 Please make a note of your QuickScan reference number in order to access your QuickScan report again at a later date.